 The Museum of Military History in Vienna advertises with the great slogan: “Wars belong in museums”.
-And warbirds, restored and of course demilitarized fighters, belong at air shows and with the Flying Bulls.
+And warbirds, restored, and of course demilitarised fighters, belong at airshows and with the Flying Bulls.
 In Hangar-7, a North American T-28B Trojan can now be seen again, along with several other warbirds.

 The old lady – as aircraft of her generation are affectionately called by pilots – served no fewer than four different air forces from 1955 to 1980.

-The Trojan of the Flying Bulls soon came into contact with the Vietnam War and was even handed over to the South Vietnamese Air Force in 1962.
+The Flying Bulls’ Trojan soon entered the Vietnam War and was even handed over to the South Vietnamese Air Force in 1962.
 However, when South Vietnam and the U.S. intervened in the Laotian civil war two years later, it was made available to the Kingdom of Laos, which had lost a T-28 a year earlier with serious consequences.
-A lieutenant in the Royal Lao Air Force had taken his Trojan to North Vietnam.
+A lieutenant in the Royal Lao Air Force had defected with his Trojan to North Vietnam.

 The aircraft was commandeered and soon after proudly unveiled as the North Vietnamese Air Force’s very first combat aircraft.
-It was also, almost logically, the first Vietnam People’s Air Force aircraft to take a U.S. aircraft, it hit a Fairchild C-123, out of the sky.
+It was also, almost logically, the first Vietnam People’s Air Force aircraft to take a U.S. aircraft; it knocked a Fairchild C-123 out of the sky.

 “Our” Trojan officially remained with the Kingdom, but from 1969 was left to the notorious Ravens, who flew covert missions into Laos on behalf of the CIA, primarily scouting and marking targets for bombing.
 Thus, they played their part in making Laos the most bomb-hit country in the world on a per capita basis.
 But even with two million tons of bombs, the U.S. failed to cut off the Viet Cong’s supply from north to south.
 Then in 1975, both the Vietnam War and the Laotian civil war ended in defeat for the U.S. and its allies.